The Necessity of Questioning the Military

 When I worked for Gates, I sat just down the hall from the young woman who put together these packets for him and occasionally saw her crying at her desk as she performed this awful duty.
 It was a keen reminder of the real consequences of these operations undertaken for our “national interest,” now underway for 16 years.
 I wish she would have placed those packets, pointedly, on my desk, on everyone else’s on that corridor, and on the nightly news, and started, rather than closed, conversations on these conflicts.

-I worry that Kelly and Mattis, by making the loss of troops so sacred it dissuades hard questions about the objective of the risks they took, are themselves widening the divide they so often lament between those who serve and those totally disconnected with the military.
+I worry that Kelly and Mattis, by making the loss of troops so sacred and dissuading hard questions about the objective of the risks they took, are widening the divide they so often lament between those who serve and those totally disconnected with the military.
 That would be ironic and sad, given that they are better positioned than almost anyone else to aid in closing this gap.
 Kelly’s decision to only accept questions from reporters who know Gold Star families was unsettling, later explained by a White House official: “What he wanted to convey … is that this was a serious time, and attacks were being lobbed that were not factual or fair—from people unqualified to make them and who had not suffered.”
 Did he make a point?
 Yes.
 But placing restrictions on the ability to ask questions about the rationale for a servicemember’s mission that cost his life makes that loss less sacred, not more.

 I still have many questions.
 I want to be sure that the president does not treat the death of a servicemember who knew he or she might die like writing off a cost of doing business.
-I want him to to affirm that he sees the risks men and women in uniform take on behalf of the United States as a matter that accrues most to him, regardless of their success or failures.
+I want him to affirm that he sees the risks men and women in uniform take on behalf of the United States as a matter that accrues most to him, regardless of their success or failures.
 I want to believe that he does not see military families as a problem he can keep quiet with a check.
 I want to be assured that he does not only pause to consider the cost of today’s wars when someone dies.
-And I want to him to be able to explain, if asked, why they died.
+And I want him to be able to explain, if asked, why they died.

 Two weeks after the deaths in Niger, as my colleague Philip Carter notes, we still lack any real explanation of what they were doing there at all.
 “It would add insult to injury,” he writes, “for us to let this outrage blind ourselves to the bigger questions about how and why these troops died.”